ackwell/ackwell.github.io/_posts/2024-07-22-search-journey.md

 excitedly, i ran some queries. english, as before was working great! french also seemed to be working as expected, and some quick checks in japanese showed that the stemming was working - at least, as well as i could tell.

-but when i checked german - this time looking for "fire" to see if it would pick up some of the related spells such as "fire ii". except, unlike english, the german localisation team had chosen to use the _other_ final fantasy naming scheme for spells. where english had "fire" and "fire ii", german had "feuer" and "feura". this... did not stem well.
+but then i checked german - this time looking for "fire" to see if it would pick up some of the related spells such as "fire ii". except, unlike english, the german localisation team had chosen to use the _other_ final fantasy naming scheme for spells. where english had "fire" and "fire ii", german had "feuer" and "feura". this... did not stem well.

 looking into my options here, i was quickly becoming disillusioned with the tokenisation of the strings. as a band-aid, i stripped out the tokenisation filters, and replaced the partial string queries with regex queries. it was a temporary measure, i told myself - i can spend some more time improving it once i'd got other things working. the regex queries at least _worked_.